-The 3 metals I cover in this article are mild or low carbon steel, stainless steel and aluminum.
+You’ll find 3 metals covered in this article.
+Mild or low carbon steel, stainless steel and Aluminum.

 Acetone is a heavy duty degreaser.
 It does its job by efficiently cleaning the oil and grease from your metal’s surface.

 - Acetone disperses quickly and doesn’t affect the metal.
 No chemicals or other impurities are left on the metal to affect your weld.
 So leaving a clean surface for you to weld on.

 - And it is relative low cost to buy.

 Newly Bought Mild Steel Or Low Carbon Steel

 Generally, the surface contaminant on fresh mild or low carbon steel tends to be a mill scale covering.

 Surface mill scale is the result of the manufacture of hot rolled steel.

 Light mill scale is best tackled with a grinder complete with a grinding disc or a flap disc.
 Once mill scale is removed from where you want to weld, there is no need to wipe down with acetone.
 You are free to go ahead and weld with your welder.

 Used Mild Steel